Bammy00/Fixa/README.md

 Includes form validation, gender selection, and submission logic

-Attempts Uses mock API responses for consistency
+Uses mock API responses for consistency

 🕒 CI Integration
 To run tests daily via GitHub Actions, use the workflow defined in: